Stroom Invest interviews / curator Sona Stepanyan

 You co-founded the curatorial studio Triangle.
 What is the idea behind it?

 Passion and caring have always been the driving force in my projects and in my life.
 A sense of solidarity and concern for the working conditions of young curators prompted me and several friends to create a DIY curatorial studio in Moscow in 2014.
 Collectively we rented a space in an old factory building, where some artists studios and artist-run galleries already existed.
-There, we continued our self-education and tried to set up first exhibitions, helping each other in all aspects of the exhibition preparation.
+There, we continued our self-education and tried to set up the first exhibitions, helping each other in all aspects of the exhibition preparation.
 Soon the studio became noticed, many art practitioners started to visit us by their own interest or by invitation to give a lecture or hold a discussion.
 After a year and a half, we had to give up the space and switch to a closed online facebook group format, since most of us left to work in institutions.

 Has the group been working for you so far?